Wozzy-T-3/Teensy-Prop-Shield-Visualizer/README.md

 Processing Sketch to Visualize IMU orientation from Teensy Prop Shield.
 * Reads the serial data stream from Teensy and renders a realtime Visualization.
 * Appends data to an output file which can be accessed for plotting a stripchart.
-Built off of Ben's Processing sketch,https://forum.pjrc.com/threads/33328-Prop-Shield-Beta-Test?p=100278&viewfull=1#post100278
+Built off of Ben's Processing sketch:  https://forum.pjrc.com/threads/33328-Prop-Shield-Beta-Test?p=100278&viewfull=1#post100278

 This modification adds the Teensy board to the rendering, and the ability to write output to a data file.
 The data file created is compatible with KSTPlot which allows realtime strip charting.